 [ "2019-06-03", "YYYY-MM-DD" ]

-The exciting event, taking place over a two-week programme, presents the work of 3,000 hand-picked graduates from around the country.
+The exciting New Designers event takes place over a two-week programme and presents the work of 3,000 hand-picked graduates from around the country.

 This year, we’re offering one talented designer the chance to win our Prestigious Textiles Award Associate Prize.
 The winner will receive £500, along with the opportunity to work with our experienced design team for a week-long internship.